duciito/snooker_general/README.md

 * limit showed season events to only bigger ones (will remove some irrelevant tournaments)
 * try to make all requests async in the near future
 * look into curses as it may help with cli stuff
+* add the option to check all matches in an event